 Tutorial SF 1

-Gievn an EEG data matrix $X$ of dimension $t⋅n$, a spatial filter $Bₛ$ is a matrix of dimension $n⋅p$, with $p<n$.
+Given an EEG data matrix $X$ of dimension $T⋅N$, where $T$ is the number of samples and $N$ the number of sensors, a spatial filter $Bₛ$ is a matrix of dimension $N⋅P$, with $P<N$.

 All filtered components are given by